Pass the Buck (1998 British game show): The Buck Stops Here

 The host gave a category and detail, and the two players alternated giving one answer at a time.
 Each correct answer scored one point; when one player missed, repeated, or did not respond in three seconds, a new category/detail were given and play resumed with the opponent.
 The player with more lives remaining from Pass It On started the round; if the players were tied in this respect, one was chosen at random.

-The high scorer after 90 seconds became the day's winner and chose one of three prizes.
+The high scorer after time expired (90 seconds in 1998, 2 minutes and 30 seconds in 1999, and 2 minutes in 2000) became the day's winner.
+In 1998, the winner competed against the other four daily winners in Friday’s Pass It On round.
+From 1999 to 2000, the winner chose one of three prizes.
 If the scores were tied when time ran out, one last, un-timed category was played and the first player to fail lost.

 Final

 In 1998, the daily Monday-Thursday winners had their names placed on the week's "Big Buck Board" and sat out until Friday, in which the remaining 11 players competed in Fast Buck until only one was left.
 That player's name was added to the board, and they then joined the four earlier winners to play the Big Buck Game under the normal rules.

-The Friday winner received £1,000 and a trophy, and all contestants received a portable television and a sweatshirt.
+The Friday winner received £1,000 and a trophy, and all other daily winners received a portable television and a sweatshirt.
+The other four daily winners each received a pocket television and a sweatshirt.

-From 1999 to 2000, the field started with 12 players and the winner chose one of three prizes.
+From 1999 to 2000, the field started with 12 players, including the last four to be eliminated on the last programme, and the winner chose one of three prizes.